 Is there a book you’d recommend within your field?

-Definitely Bill Eskridge’s latest, co-authored, with Christopher Riano, Marriage Equality: From Outlaws to In-Laws, which has just been published by Yale University Press.
+Definitely Bill Eskridge’s tour de force, co-authored, with Christopher Riano, Marriage Equality: From Outlaws to In-Laws, published by Yale University Press in 2020.
 It was clearly a labour of love and has rightly been hailed as the definitive history of marriage equality in the US.
-A complete tour de force.

 What do you like most about your job?
 And what do you like the least?